Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

-These panels connect to the charge controller, which is placed and stored inside of the vehicle.
+These panels connect to the charge controller, which is placed and stored inside the vehicle.
 The charge controller then joins an internal battery dedicated to solar panel usage.
 The controller regulates the amount of energy flowing into the battery to help prevent accidental overcharging.

 This kit isn’t designed to produce or store massive amounts of electricity.
 But the included panels and components can power a few electronic devices for several hours.
-Of course, like any other solar power product, weather and sunlight significantly affect the output of this solar kit.
+Of course, like any other solar power product, weather and sunlight significantly affect the output of this solar panel kit.

 What I Liked